c0reyes/ReadTwitter/README.md

 I created this script for collect data from twitter to use in my TFM.

+To install:

+> pip install -r requirements.txt

 ## readstream.py

 The script to connect to twitter stream, its configure only for get polygons.

 ## readfiles.py

-Maybe its not necesary, you can read the json directily.
+Maybe its not necesary, you can read from json file directily.

 ## bots.py